sebastian-colomar/protech/upgrade/oc-adm/docs/v4.9/00-procedure.md

 To do this, run the mirroring process again.
 This time, set the target release to `4.9.59`.

-Before continuing, set the `RELEASE` environment variable to match the CURRENT cluster version, which is `4.9.59`.
+Before continuing, set the `RELEASE` environment variable to match the DESIRED cluster version, which is `4.9.59`.
 ```
 export RELEASE=4.9.59